A Discussion on the Transmission Conditions for Saturated Fluid Flow Through Porous Media With Fractal Microstructure: Numerical Experiments

 \subsection{General Setting}

-In all the examples to be presented below the following holds.
-For the sake of simplicity, the microstructure $\B\subseteq [0,1]$ is the collection of extremes of the removed intervals in the construction of the Cantor set.
+For the sake of simplicity, in all the examples below, the microstructure $\B\subseteq [0,1]$ is the collection of extremes from the removed intervals in the construction of the Cantor set.
 In addition, its $\sigma$-finite development $\{\Bn: n\geq 0 \}$ is the natural one i.e.,

-For the experiments it will be shown that the sequences $\{\pn: n\in \N \}$ are Cauchy; where $n\in \N$ indicates de stage of the Cantor set construction.
+For the experiments, it will be shown that the sequences $\{\pn: n\in \N \}$ are Cauchy ($n\in \N$ indicates the stage of the Cantor set construction).
 In all the cases, the computations are made for the stages $6, 7,8, 9$.
-For each example we present graphics for values of an $n$-stage chosen from $\{3,4,6,9\}$, based on optical neatness; two or three graphs for the solution and the graphs of the corresponding derivative.
-Also, for visual purposes we introduce vertical lines in the graph of the derivatives, to highlight the fractal structure of the function.
-For all the examples we set the forcing term $F\in L^{2}(0,1)$ equal to zero and he interface forcing term $f: \B\rightarrow \R$, is given by the following expression
+For each example, graphics of the solution for the $n$-stages chosen from $\{3,4,6,9\}$ are displayed, based on optical neatness: two or three graphs for the solution together with their corresponding derivatives.
+In addition, for visual purposes vertical lines in the derivatives' graphics are introduced, to highlight the fractal structure of the function.
+For all the examples, the forcing term $F\in L^{2}(0,1)$ is set equal to zero and the interface forcing term $f: \B\rightarrow \R$, is given by the following expression